baha-a/IR/README.md

+# Information Retrieval Project

-Simple recall-based text search engine for university class of 'Information Retrieval' (2016-2017)
+A Simple recall-based text search engine for university class of 'Information Retrieval' (2016-2017)

 # Some Feature: